On non-compact $p$-adic definable groups: Large gaps

-\begin{Cor} Let $M$ be any model of $p$CF. Let $G$ be a definable non-compact group.
+\begin{Prop} Let $M$ be any model of $p$CF. Let $G$ be a definable non-compact group.
 Let $I$ be an unbounded definable set.
 Let $F$ be a finite subgroup of $G$.
-Then for any sufficiently small $s$ and sufficiently large $t$, the set $I \diamond O_t \setminus (F O_s)$ is bounded. \end{Cor} \begin{proof} Similar. \end{proof}
+Then for any sufficiently small $s$ and sufficiently large $t$, the set $I \diamond O_t \setminus (F O_s)$ is bounded. \end{Prop}